appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

     allows over-writing of default styles by providing the respective key/values.
 You can read more about its usage [here](/theming/themes.html)
 - **themePreset** `String` [optional]
     allows over-writing of default styles by providing a preset value.
 Supported values are `light` (default) and `dark`.
 You can read more about its usage [here](/theming/themes.html)
+- **beforeSend** `Function` [optional]
+    Enables transformation of network request before execution.
+This function will give you the the request object as the param and expect an updated request in return, for execution.
+Note that this is an experimental API and will likely change in the future.

 ### Connect to Elasticsearch